Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Nuclear deformations: a concept not entirely unknown

 Theoretically, nuclear deformations can be obtained from calculated one-body nuclear densities of symmetry-broken states, including charge density, proton density, or neutron density.
 A substantial body of literature exists on local and global predictions of nuclear shape deformations, primarily obtained with various flavors of mean-field theory and its extensions.
 Global surveys can be found in, e.g., Refs.~\cite{Moller2008,Moller2016,Goriely2016,Erler2012,Agbemava2014,Cao2020,Zhang2022a,Guo2024,Zhou2025} and the theoretical databases MassExplorer \cite{massexplorer2} and BrusLib \cite{Bruslib}.
 As discussed in Ref.~\cite{NazRag}, there is a weak model dependence of nuclear deformations of well-deformed nuclei as they reflect the geometries of the valence Hartree-Fock (Kohn-Sham, canonical, Nilsson) orbits.
-While ab-initio computations have been advocated in several UHIC imaging papers \cite{Jia2024,Giacalone2025}, the current state of the ab initio description of deformations is either not satisfactory~\cite{Vernon22} or in its infancy \cite{Sun2025}, and more work is needed to make it globally competitive with well-calibrated mean-field-based methods.

-The notion of nuclear deformation is also not robust: for many nuclei in the nuclear landscape, such as transitional \cite{Faessler1982} or shape-coexisting \cite{Wood1992,Heyde2011} systems, there are fundamental problems with defining shape deformations \cite{Reinhard1984,Nazarewicz1994}.
+The notion of nuclear deformation is also not robust: for many nuclei in the nuclear landscape, such as transitional \cite{Faessler1982} or shape-coexisting \cite{Wood1992,Heyde2011} systems, where there are fundamental problems with defining shape deformations \cite{Reinhard1984,Nazarewicz1994}.